javiersoriano/sentinel-transformations-library/Filtering/README.md

 Filtering incoming logs is essential to avoid noise in our telemetry and to keep ingestion costs under control.

-In this folder we have two examples on how to achieve filtering: dropping fields or entire rows.
+In this folder we have two examples on how to achieve filtering: dropping fields (FilteringFieldsDCR.json) or entire rows (FilteringRowsDCR.json).

 ## Dropping fields